Steve's Debian media page

 - £10 per Blu-Ray

 These prices do not include P&P. I used to include it free, but Royal Mail prices have gone up substantially recently.
-If you're ordering a reasonably large number of discs, I can normally be talked into a discount / free postage anyway.
-I can also provide CDs if you really want, but prefer not to do so these days - most machines will read DVDs and they're much quicker to use!
-Or talk to me about USB media (USB flash drive, or even a hard drive).
+If you're ordering a reasonably large number of drives or discs, I can normally be talked into a discount / free postage anyway.
+I can provide CDs if you really want, but prefer not to do so these days.
+The vast majority of modern machines will boot off USB flash drives or DVDs, and they're much quicker to use!

 I'm happy to ship anywhere in the world.
 BUT: If you're outside the EU I may have to ask you for extra for postage, and if you're outside the UK getting money to me may be more difficult/expensive.
 In either case it may be easier to try the Debian Vendors List for somebody closer to you.

-I offer a discount to other Debian people and to charities - ask me...
+I offer a discount to other Debian people, students and charities - ask me...